 - I refer to common sense as "walking around sense" while others sometimes call it street smarts.
-Simply put common sense means having a core understanding of human nature and how the world works.
-All the book smarts in the world mean nothing without the common sense to apply it.
+Simply put, common sense means having a core understanding of human nature and how the world works.
+All the book smarts in the world mean nothing without common sense to apply it.

 The Tenth CIn his book, Iacocca added the tenth C: Crisis.
 He called this the biggest C. Leadership is tried, tested, and forged in times of crisis — not in comfortable, armchair times.
 If we examine our great leaders throughout history we find they were battle-tested through tough times and they showed all Nine of the Cs in their decisions, courage, and leadership.
 They didn't play golf in times of national crisis.
 Leaders don't point fingers, whine or make excuses.
 They take swift and positive action.

 All of us are leaders.
 Some have big roles and affect many people; some are parents who lead their children.
 Everyone regardless of whom they lead is a role model.
 Examine yourself according to Iaccoca's Nine Cs and ask how you've done in crises.
 As we select political leaders we should view them through the same lenses.
 We can all be better by living the Nine Cs - in times of peace and times of crisis.